 Life was an overwhelming success in its first year of publication.
 Almost overnight, it changed the way people looked at the world by changing the way people could look at the world.
 Its flourish of images painted vivid pictures in the public mind, capturing the personal and the public, and putting it on display for the world to take in.
 At its peak, Life had a circulation of over 8 million and it exerted considerable influence on American life in the beginning and middle of the 20th century.

-With picture-heavy content as the driving force behind its popularity,the magazine suffered as television became society’s predominant means of communication.
+With picture-heavy content as the driving force behind its popularity, the magazine suffered as television became society’s predominant means of communication.
 Life ceased running as a weekly publication in 1972, when it began losing audience and advertising dollars to television.
-In 2004, however, it resumed weekly publication as a supplement to U.S. newspapers.
-At its re-launch, its combined circulation was once again in the millions.
+Between 2004-2007, however, it resumed weekly publication as a supplement to U.S. newspapers.